MemisGoz/laravel-react/README.md

 # Laravel React Webshop
-Application build with Laravel and React
+Application build with Laravel and React. this application is a shoe webshop that uses our laravel rest API and the user can see our products add to cart and also admin can use crud functionalities, POST, PUT, DELETE.

 >